EarthObservation/RVT_py/docs/blendingvis.rst

 You also have to add dem array and its resolution.

-The example below uses all three methods.
+The example below uses all three methods:

 .. code-block:: python